- やさしい日本語

 We will introduce the general process for accepting workers living abroad into a Japanese construction company.

-A well-known public institution providing job hunting support is the Ministry of Health, Labor and Welfare's Employment Service for Foreigners.
+There are also public institutions in Japan, such as the Ministry of Health, Labor and Welfare's Employment Service for Foreigners, Hello Work, and Fresque.

-Once the residence status has been confirmed, a formal written employment contract is concluded and a "Notification of the Employment Status of Foreign Nationals" is submitted to the Minister of Health, Labour and Welfare at a Hello Work office or other such place.
+The foreign national is then hired, and at the time of hiring, the original residence card is checked, and based on the information on the residence card, a "Notification of the Employment Status of Foreign Nationals" is submitted to the Minister of Health, Labour and Welfare at a Hello Work office or other such place.

 After foreign workers enter the country, there are many situations in which they require support from the accepting company.